Plain neoprene

 U-Loop:

-A fuzzy loop fabric applied to neoprene perfect for hook side of Velcro to bond with.
-U-loop should be used in Velcro applications that are not separated frequently, since u-loop will wear out.
-U-loop increases airflow for close-to-skin applications when facing skin.
+This neoprene has a fuzzy loop fabric applied that is perfect for the hook side of Velcro® to bond with.
+U-loop should be used in hook-and-loop applications that are not separated frequently since U-loop will wear out.
+It increases airflow for close-to-skin applications when facing skin.

 UBL: